 Potential downsides of AI according to recruiters and hiring managers

-Two primary problems recruiters and hiring managers specify are, AI will dehumanise the recruitment process, and artificial intelligence can also learn bias.
+Two primary problems recruiters and hiring managers specify are that AI will dehumanise the recruitment process, and artificial intelligence can also learn bias.

 Organisations are all about efficiency and effectiveness.
-They want a low hire-to-cost ratio and also hire a person who won’t turn out to be a bad hire costing them more money.
-To curb the problem, companies will have to balance AI in recruiting and the human aspects.
+They want a low hire-to-cost ratio and also hire a person who won’t turn out to be a bad hire, costing them more money.
+To curb the problem, companies must balance AI in recruiting and the human aspects.
 Sure, AI can’t perform all the processes, but the ones it can handle let it do that to improve the bottom line.

-A test by Amazon to recruit candidates showed a bias towards gender when sourcing out and ranking resumes.
-They found out when they tried to hire for tech-related jobs – the AI was favoring males.
-AI mirrored what was going on in the industry over the past ten years.
+Amazon’s test of recruiting candidates showed a bias toward gender when sourcing and ranking resumes.
+When they tried to hire for tech-related jobs, they found out that the AI favored males.
+The AI mirrored what had been going on in the industry over the past ten years.

 The industry and many others are working on being fair with gender and diversity.
 Recruiters and employers are making efforts to encourage diverse employment.

-The downsides of AI are genuine concerns, but it also shows the desire to make this work among employers.
+While the downsides of AI are genuine concerns, the survey also shows that employers want to make this work.

-A study by CareerBuilder showed that every 3 in 4 employers (that is 75%) regret hiring a staff.
-And 2 out of 3 employees (that is 66%) regretted accepting employment as they were not a good fit.
+A study by CareerBuilder showed that every 3 in 4 employers (75%) regret hiring staff.
+And 2 out of 3 employees (66%) regretted accepting employment as they were not a good fit.

-Talentprise invented the AI headhunter designed to document the persona (expertise, skills, years of experience, degree, etc.) the recruiter desires and uses this to best match with its thousands of qualified and active talents on its ever-growing platform.
+Talentprise invented the AI headhunter designed to document the recruiter’s desired persona (expertise, skills, years of experience, degree, etc.).
+It uses this to best match with its thousands of qualified and active talents on its ever-growing platform.

-The AI headhunter ranks the pairs according to how well they fit the recruiter’s detailed persona including job description and soft skills.
+The AI headhunter ranks the pairs according to how well they fit the recruiter’s detailed persona, including job description and soft skills.
 The process is fully automated and bias-free.
-It also shows a graph and a detailed breakdown of talents.
-It also shows you how the talent ranks to the average talent in that field.
-Talentprise does more than bring out a CV like Applicant Tracking System.
+Talentprise also shows a graph and a detailed breakdown of talents.
+It also shows how the talent ranks compared to the average talent in that field.
+Talentprise does more than produce a CV like an Applicant Tracking System.

 As an Artificial Intelligence, it brings valuable insight so the recruiter can make an informed decision.

-How to get started in Talentprise as an Enterprise user (i.e., recruiter)?
+How do you get started in Talentprise as an Enterprise user (i.e., recruiter)?

 In conclusion, artificial intelligence is still developing and will improve with time.
 There is evidence that both recruiters and employers want it to get better, and so it will.
 An Applicant Tracking System has helpful features to assist with recruiting, but its limitations are apparent.

 AI, on the other hand, offers a solution to this limitation.
-It bridges the gap and gives value to recruiters and talents alike.
-The next generation of AI applications is expected to improve and provide more value add for the recruitment industry.
+It bridges the gap and adds value to recruiters and talents alike.
+The next generation of AI applications is expected to improve and provide more value to the recruitment industry.

 Sign up for a Talentprise account today and get immediate access to globally qualified and active candidates.
-Build your first Al headhunter and run talent sourcing in autopilot mode.
+Build your first AI headhunter and run talent sourcing in autopilot mode.

 Recruiter Sign up